chazsconi/elixir_docker_build/README.md

 end
 ```

-Then run `mix distillery.init` to create an initially distillery configuration file.
+..then run `mix distillery.init` to create an initially distillery configuration file.

 ## Basic Use